CauldronDevelopmentLLC/sandbubble/README.md

 The ``defaults`` section contains default options.
-When a sandbox is created the ``defaults`` section is created in it's own ``sandbubble.yml`` file recording the command run, any extra arguments and which rules were used.
+When a sandbox is created the ``defaults`` section is created in it's own ``sandbubble.yml`` file recording the command run and which rules were used.

 ```yaml
 defaults: